Skip Navigation

 Featured

-A man in colonial attire holds a lantern and welcomes four casually dressed adults through iron gates to a historic brick building at dusk.
-Signs on either side read “121” and “Park Closed 9 pm to 6 am.”.
+A man in colonial attire holding a lantern welcomes four casually dressed adults at the open gates of a historic brick building at dusk, with a glowing light from the entrance and signs on the gate pillars.

 Alexandria’s Original Ghost & Graveyard Tour, Celebrating 50 Years: Follow an 18th-century costumed guide by lantern light through the charming...